-Section 43B(h) of Income Tax Act: Applicability, Date, Limit, Example
+Section 43B(h) Of Income Tax Act: Applicability, Date, Limit, Example

 |

-16 min read
+3 min read

-The Finance Act 2023 inserted Section 43B(h), which stipulates that any sum owed to Micro and Small enterprises for goods supplied or services given may be deducted in the same year if it is paid within the deadline stipulated by the Micro, Small and Medium Enterprises Development (MSMED) Act, 2006.
+Section 43B(h) stipulates that any sum owed to Micro and Small enterprises for goods supplied or services rendered will be allowed as a deduction in the same financial year if it is paid within the deadline stipulated by the MSMED Act, 2006.
+However, delayed payments will be allowed as a deduction in the financial year in which the payment was made.
+It addresses the issue of working capital scarcity in the MSME industry and promotes prompt payments to micro and small businesses.

 MSME Section 43B(h): New MSME 45 Days Payment Rule